dsferruzza/actix-web-middleware-keycloak-auth/README.md

 - deny HTTP requests that do not provide a valid JWT
 - require one or several Keycloak realm or client roles to be included in the JWT
 - error HTTP responses sent from the middleware can have generic bodies as well as detailed error reasons
+- access JWT claims from handlers (for example: get the ID of the authenticated user)

 ## Usage